I wanted to post an update to my post Sabbatical Reading List.

 The only challenge with processing the CSV file is that Blackboard puts some strange character at the beginning of the file, so the file has to be opened with utf-8 encoding.
 (And the header line needs to be thrown away.)

 The last thing I wanted to add is a way to have optional verbose output, so that I could see if the user creation was working.
 (I decided that it should always notify the user if the account creation failed.)
-To do this I had to learn two new things about Python: how to parse arguments1, and how to send output to stderr.
+To do this I had to learn two new things about Python: how to parse arguments[1.
+I already knew how to do simple argument parsing, but I wanted to learn how to deal with optional arguments.], and how to send output to stderr.

 I used the argparse module:

 import argparse # Set up to parse arguments parser = argparse.ArgumentParser() parser.add_argument('filename', help='Blackboard CSV filename with user information') parser.add_argument('-v', '--verbose', help='increase output verbosity', action='store_true') args = parser.parse_args()

 and used the verbose argument to determine what to print:

 if not success: sys.stderr.write('Failed to create acccount for: '+name+ ', '+username+', '+email+'\n') elif args.verbose: sys.stderr.write('Created account for: '+name+', '+username+', '+email+'\n')

 Full code is on Github here.

 Downloading student assignment files from Blackboard as a single zip file saves a lot of timeÂ â€” you don’t have to individually open each “attempt”, download the file (renaming it in the process, so you don’t keep overwriting the previous file, since they are all named “Homework1.pdf” 😉 ), and then move on to the next one.
 Instead you get one convenient .zip file that contains all of the assignment files.